SAP/spartacus-docs/_pages/dev/backend_communication/connecting-to-other-systems.md

 ### Adapter

 The adapter layer is responsible for loading and submitting data to a source system.
 By default, Spartacus works with OCC, the standard REST API of SAP Commerce Cloud.
-The adapters (and convertors) are shipped and provided in separate modules, so that they become optional in the final build, in case you wish to work with an alternative system.
+The adapters (and converters) are shipped and provided in separate modules, so that they become optional in the final build, in case you wish to work with an alternative system.

 The endpoints used in OCC adapters can be configured, so that the customization of Spartacus can be very light-weight.
 Only if you work with another system might it be necessary to provide a custom adapter.

 For more information on OCC endpoint configuration, see [Configuring Endpoints](#configuring-endpoints), below.

-### Convertor
+### Converter

-Convertors are used to convert data from the back end to the UI, and vice versa.
+Converters are used to convert data from the back end to the UI, and vice versa.
 Spartacus uses the following to distinguish the two flows:

 - **Normalize** is the conversion from back-end models to UI models
 - **Serialize** is the conversion of UI models to back-end models, in the case of submitting data to the back end.

-To provide optional conversion, the convertors are so-called "multi-providers", which allows Spartacus to provide specific convertors.
+To provide optional conversion, the converters are so-called "multi-providers", which allows Spartacus to provide specific converters.
 A good example of an optional normalizer is the one that is used for the additional data required by SmartEdit integrations.
 This integration requires some additional attributes on the final DOM.
-Spartacus provides an optional convertor that normalizes additional data from the back-end source to the UI model.
+Spartacus provides an optional converter that normalizes additional data from the back-end source to the UI model.

-Convertors are optional: when no convertor is found for the given domain, the source data is returned.
+Converters are optional: when no converter is found for the given domain, the source data is returned.
 Furthermore, whenever the back-end model is equal to the UI model, or in the case of a simple conversion, the adapter can easily take care of this.

 ### Providing Custom Converters